 - Return home only when authorities say it is safe.

 - For several hours after the fire, maintain a “fire watch.”
 Check and re-check for smoke, sparks or hidden embers throughout the house, including the roof and the attic.

 - Use caution when entering burned areas as hazards may still exist, including hot spots, which can flare up without warning.
 Evacuate immediately if you smell smoke.

 - Wear a NIOSH certified-respirator (dust mask) and wet debris down to minimize breathing dust particles.

 - Discard any food that has been exposed to heat, smoke or soot.

-- Do NOT use water that you think may be contaminated to wash dishes, brush teeth, prepare food, wash hands, make ice or make baby formula.
+- Do NOT use water that you think may be contaminated to wash dishes, brush teeth, prepare food, wash hands, or to make ice or baby formula.